 - 1 cup part-skim mozzarella, divided

-- Add the olive oil to the skillet and once hot, add the onions.
+- Add the olive oil to the skillet, and once hot, add the onions.
 Cook for 3-4 minutes or until softened.
 Add garlic, stir, and cook for 30-60 seconds or until fragrant.

 - Add tomato sauce, crushed red pepper, and spinach.
-Allow spinach to heat through and wilt until bright green.
+Allow the spinach to heat through and wilt until bright green.
 Stir in ½ cup cheese.

-- Fill each mushroom with ¼ the sausage mixture and bake for 7-8 minutes.
+- Fill each mushroom with ¼ of the sausage mixture and bake for 7-8 minutes.
 Remove from oven and top with remaining ½ cup mozzarella; return to oven to bake for 2-3 minutes or until cheese is melted.
 Remove from oven and allow to cool for several minutes before serving.

 Weekly Menu: April 22nd – 26th